 The Banner Saga games are uniquely gruelling in an RPG genre where the numbers tend only to go up.
 Here your warriors get weaker, not stronger, as they’re chipped away at in turn-based combat, swinging weakly at the encroaching Dredge.
 And as your exhausted caravan trundles on, tying events together, you’ll inevitably fail to save every desperate soldier and their family.

 It’s impossible to know how much The Division has changed since the E3 trailer that first lit up our imaginations like a New York Christmas.
-But it’s become a stark, breathtaking co-op shooter that diverges from the Ubi open world formula by embracing Diablo-style progression systems.
+But it’s become a stark, breathtaking co-op shooter that diverges from the Ubisoft open-world formula by embracing Diablo-style progression systems.

 Maybe it’s too much to ask that Io Interactive get everything right at once.
-They managed to confuse us all about just what the latest Hitman is with talk of episodes and staggered development.
+They managed to confuse us all when describing the latest Hitmanwith talk of episodes and staggered development.
 But, at the same time, the studio hit on the same inspired design principles that carried Blood Money, oft-remembered as Agent 47’s finest outing.

 Rise of the Tomb Raider